 In your 30s, you have the opportunity to establish a solid financial foundation for your future.
 However, it's also a time when some common money mistakes can occur.
 Here are some money mistakes to avoid in your 30s:

-1) Not saving for emergencies
+7) Not continuing to save for emergencies

-3) Accumulating high-interest debt
+9) Accumulating high-interest debt

-5) Failing to invest
+11) Failing to invest

-6) Not reviewing and adjusting insurance coverage
+12) Not reviewing and adjusting insurance coverage

 In your 30s, it's important to review your insurance policies, including health, life, disability, and auto insurance.
 Ensure that you have adequate coverage to protect yourself and your dependents in case of unforeseen circumstances.

-7) Neglecting career and skill development
+13) Neglecting career and skill development

 Your 30s are a critical time for investing in your career and skill development.
 Failing to invest in improving your skills or seeking new opportunities can limit your earning potential.
 Continuously improve your skills, seek professional growth, and explore avenues for career advancement or entrepreneurship.